Powered by Flyland Powered by Flyland

 Detoxification symptoms and the need for short-term treatment

-Signs of withdrawal can include shaking, chills, nausea, vomiting, strong cravings for the abused substance and even seizures.
-Due to the seriousness of withdrawal symptoms, the compassionate team at Daylight Recovery Center uses industry-leading evidence-based solutions for comforting our patients.
-Some patients will need medications to offset the severity.
-These medications are only given on a short-term basis to help patients get through the detox process as comfortably as possible based on individual needs.
-Many people think that there is a set time frame for detox, but that is false.
-Common detox duration can last anywhere from three to ten days, however, there are many cases where a patient needs over two weeks of inpatient detox.
-The length of time the detoxification process will take is based on medical necessity.
+Signs of withdrawal can include shaking, chills, nausea, vomiting, strong cravings for the abused substance, and even seizures.
+Due to the seriousness of withdrawal symptoms, the compassionate team at Daylight Recovery Center uses industry-leading, evidence-based solutions to comfort our patients.
+Some patients will need medications to offset the severity of their symptoms.
+These medications are only given on a short-term basis to help patients get through the detox process as comfortably as possible, based on individual needs.

 We welcome the chance to serve you.